For Students

 The field of psychology encompasses the scientific study of behavior, personality, cognitive processes, emotions, and their physiological underpinnings; it includes basic and applied research with humans and other animals as well as the clinical treatment of people.
 The objective of the major is to introduce students to the basic areas in which scientific research is regularly conducted and to the methods by which it is carried out.
 The major is structured in such a way as to require students to become familiar with a variety of subfields within the discipline while also allowing opportunities to achieve depth and to conduct research in particular subfields.
-Students who are considering a major in psychology should consult the Psychology Major’s Handbook
+Students who are considering a major in psychology should consult the Psychological Science’s Handbook.

 Courses and Requirements